-Attended by 250 top Chinese experts in IBD, the forum was a collaborative effort between University of Chicago Center in Beijing, Beijing Medical Award Foundation, Department of Gastroenterology of Renji Hospital, Shanghai Jiaotong University School of Medicine, Shanghai Institute of Digestive Diseases, and Shanghai Inflammatory Bowel Disease Research Center.
+Attended by 250 top Chinese experts in IBD, the forum was a collaborative effort between University of Chicago Center in Beijing, Beijing Medical Award Foundation, Department of Gastroenterology of Renji Hospital, Shanghai Jiaotong University School of Medicine, Shanghai Institute of Digestive Diseases and Shanghai Inflammatory Bowel Disease Research Center.

 10:00 am–5:00 pm

-On May 24, the Center sponsored a one-day workshop, “Writing the Real in China: Conversations with Writers.”
-Organized with the help of a journalist who writes as Dan Bao for the on-line magazine Noon Story, the conference brought five of China’s most prominent realist fiction writers to the Center to share their work.
+On May 24, the Center sponsored a one-day workshop called “Writing the Real in China: Conversations with Writers.”
+Organized with the help of a journalist who writes as Dan Bao for the online magazine Noon Story, the conference brought five of China’s most prominent realist fiction writers to the Center to share their work.
 Cao Naiqian (from Shanxi), Zhang Yueran (Beijing), Shuang Xuetao (Liaoning), Ren Xiaowen (Shanghai), and Liu Liduo (Beijing) read from their writing and talked about dilemmas that arise for writers in today’s China.
 Scholars from the University of Chicago, Peking University, Renmin University, and the Chinese Academy of Social Sciences joined the writers in a roundtable that explored the aesthetics, ethics, and social value of diverse approaches to depicting contemporary life.
-A thoroughly engaged audience numbering more than 150 added their questions to those raised by the writers and scholars: how does fiction writing seek a deeper, truer level of realism?
+A thoroughly engaged audience of more than 150 added their questions to those raised by the writers and scholars: How does fiction writing seek a deeper, truer level of realism?
 Is simple description more ethical than narrative fabulation?
 How should language be twisted to deliver surprises to readers?
 Should realist writing be enjoyable or difficult?
 The day was so rewarding that we are beginning to plan a series of smaller and more focused writing workshops to begin in the Fall at the Center.

-For aspiring collectors in early modern China, the meaning, the authenticity, and the very existence of whole categories of material artifacts was contingent on a skein of relationships between textual and material realities.
+For aspiring collectors in early modern China, the meaning, the authenticity and the very existence of whole categories of material artifacts was contingent on a skein of relationships between textual and material realities.
 Through a case study of the bronze censers attributed to the early-Ming court of Xuande (1425–36), as they were perceived by collectors from the mid-sixteenth century onward, this paper examines the co-creation of object and text.
 It finds that the changing historical imagination and the technical complexities of industrial production interact in explaining and obscuring novelty, in bridging the marketable and the ineffable, and in making present a desirable past.